 - Depending on the Emirate and its specific banking tax decrees, branches of foreign banks may be taxed at a flat rate of 20%.

 - The standard rate for Value Added Tax (VAT) is 5%, with certain goods and services being zero rated and some exempted.

 - There are no stamp duties laws in the UAE.

 - There are no withholding taxes in the UAE.

-- The UAE has tax treaties with about 115 countries and territories.
+- The UAE has tax treaties with more than 90 countries and territories.

 - The UAE is a signatory to the Organisation for Economic Co-operation and Development's Multilateral Competent Authority Agreement, through which information is exchanged between tax administrations, to provide a single, global picture on some key indicators of economic activity within multinational enterprises.